 What was said in a chat?
 How is that documented?
 It is often not a smooth transition or duty when a company goes from internal to outsourced.
 With many companies outsourcing to the cheapest solution-an overseas workforce- is there a time, language or cultural barrier that must be constantly hurdled?
 Statistically, many employees often feel that their own job or standing is threatened when outsourcing is utilized at all for their role.

-A bot simply cannot be trained on all possible scenarios and an outsourced solution like this will often leads back to a frustration point instead of a reaffirmation point in the customer journey.
+A bot simply cannot be trained on all possible scenarios and an outsourced solution like this will often lead back to a frustration point instead of a reaffirmation point in the customer journey.

 Learn more about BirdSeed and how you can keep serving your online customers 24/7 without outsourcing or committing more resources.